-More than one in five European employees report suffering from health problems related to stress at work .
-Unfortunately, this phenomenon does not spare any field of activity, it is found in small businesses as well as in multinationals .
-Stress alone accounts for 55% of absenteeism at work in Europe and it causes many inconveniences to companies.
+More than one in five European employees report suffering from stress-related health problems at work.
+Unfortunately, this phenomenon spares no sector of activity, being found in small businesses as well as in multinational corporations.
+Stress alone accounts for 55% of absenteeism at work in Europe and causes numerous inconveniences for companies.

-It is important to note that what affects the body necessarily affects visual function.
-The first psychological changes in the body during stress lead to:
+It is important to note that what affects the body inevitably affects visual function.
+The first physiological changes in the body during stress lead to:

 - Immobilization of the gaze